Alaska Apostille Services — Fast & Simple Mail-In Processing

 How much does an Alaska apostille cost

-The Alaska Secretary of State charges a $5 state fee per document.
+The Alaska Lieutenant Governor charges a $5 state fee per certificate.
 Our service fee includes document review, preparation, submission, tracking, and return shipping.
 We confirm the total cost upfront before anything is mailed.

 What documents can be apostilled in Alaska

-Common Alaska documents that can be apostilled include birth certificates, marriage certificates, death certificates, divorce decrees, diplomas, academic transcripts, powers of attorney, affidavits, background checks, notarized documents, and business or corporate records.
+Common Alaska documents that can be apostilled include birth certificates, marriage certificates, death certificates, diplomas, school transcripts, powers of attorney, affidavits, background checks, notarized documents, and business or corporate records.

 Do I need an original or a certified copy for an Alaska apostille